dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 # Implementation Considerations

-This specification defines features used by both Relying Parties and OpenID Providers that choose to implement OpenID Account Commands.
+This specification defines features used by both Relying Parties and OpenID Providers that choose to implement OpenID Provider Commands.
 All of these Relying Parties and OpenID Providers
 MUST implement the features that are listed in this specification as being "REQUIRED" or are described with a "MUST".
-No other implementation considerations for implementations of Account Commands are defined by this specification.
+No other implementation considerations for implementations of OpenID Provider Commands are defined by this specification.

 # Security Considerations